'What Can I Do?'

 2. Send Needed Items--Like Garbage Bags, Batteries & Toilet Paper

 that are desperately needed in the region.
 Mail items such as extension cords, batteries, garbage bags, bandages, toilet paper, and blankets to Ascension Lutheran Church, 6481 Old Canton Road, Jackson, MS 39236.
-The St. Vincent de Paul Society of Houston is also in need of items like Clorox wipes, hearing aid batteries, and denture supplies (see list
+The St. Vincent de Paul Society of Houston is also in need of items like Clorox wipes, hearing aid batteries, and denture supplies (

 ).
 A caveat: Relief agencies say that unsolicited donations of goods, while well-intentioned, are not recommended.
 Only send goods if they are specifically requested.